mosip/k8s-infra/mosip/on-prem/README.md

 ```
 ansible-playbook -i hosts.ini swap.yaml
 ```
-## Environment Check
+## Environment Check and setup
+1. Performs a check to ensure that the localhost mapping is present on all nodes.
-To Perform Environment check, remove cache and unused docker images on all the cluster nodes
+2. To remove cache and unused docker images on all the cluster nodes.
 ```
 ansible-playbook -i hosts.ini env-check-setup.yaml
 ```